nathan-mullings-dev/excel-project/README.md

 ---

-> 💡 *This workbook reflects the foundation of data handling best practices, setting the stage for more advanced tools and programming to follow in the Data Technician journey.*
+This workbook reflects the foundation of data handling best practices, setting the stage for more advanced tools and programming to follow in the Data Technician journey.